gaimplan/gaimplan/README.md

 **The first context engine that turns your knowledge into AI superpowers.**

 Gaimplan does something radically different: it progressively synthesizes everything in your knowledge vault into structured context that makes AI understand YOUR world.
 No generic fluffy responses..
-Gaimplan outputs feel like they came from an AI that's been working with you for years.
+Gaimplan outputs feel like an AI Agent that's been working with you for years.

 Here's the breakthrough: Instead of starting from zero with every AI interaction, Gaimplan builds a living context vault from your notes, highlights, and connections.
 Every document strengthens the bridge between your expertise and AI's capabilities.
 Write about a bug you solved, highlight a key insight from research, tag a pattern you've noticed—Gaimplan transforms these into context that amplifies AI output by 1000x.